CryptoRadi/SupabaseAuthWithSSR/README.md

 When dealing with hundreds of thousands of document vectors, optimizing for both storage and retrieval speed is critical.
 Our system has been configured using the following best practices:

--- Create the vector_documents table
-CREATE TABLE public.user_documents (
+-- Create the user_documents table (main document metadata) CREATE TABLE public.user_documents (
   id uuid NOT NULL DEFAULT gen_random_uuid(), user_id uuid NOT NULL,